zvector/fate/README.md

 Because a deferral is in a sense an extension of its associated promise, in most cases it is possible for a `Deferral` to be substituted wherever `Promise` is called for.

-As a matter of usage, while it is possible to acquire a promise given an available deferral reference by instantiating `new Promise( deferral )`, the preferred approach is to call `deferral.promise()`, which can retrieve a promise generated from previous invocations instead of unnecessarily instantiating a new one.
+As a matter of usage, while it is possible to acquire a promise given an available deferral reference by instantiating `new Fate.Promise( deferral )`, the preferred approach is to call `deferral.promise()`, which can retrieve a promise generated from previous invocations instead of unnecessarily instantiating a new one.

 <a name="promise--methods" />
 ## Methods